inBeat/inbeat-website/content/top-influencers/tiktok/health/united-states/new-york/_index.md

 ---
-title: Top 10 Health TikTok Influencers In New York In 2023
+title: Top 10 Health TikTok Influencers In New York In 2024
 description: >-
-  Find top health TikTok influencers in New York in 2023.
-Most popular hashtags: #fyp #newyork #health #nyc.
+  Find top health TikTok influencers in New York in 2024.
+Most popular hashtags: #fyp #newyork #nyc #health.
 platform: TikTok
-hits: 56
+hits: 52
-text_top: Identify the best TikTok profiles on inBeat.
+text_top: See the top-rated TikTok influencers on inBeat.
-text_bottom: Our database holds 56 TikTok influencers like this in New York, United States for you to collaborate.
+text_bottom: inBeat holds 52 TikTok influencers like this in New York, United States for you to pitch.
 profiles:
   - username: "chefcvyn"
     fullname: >-